dhable/caffeinatedideas.com/_posts/2012-12-12-hibernate-tips.markdown

 The UPCType class just tells Hibernate how to get from JDBC objects to a UPC object and vice versa.
 You can see in the nullSafeSet and nullSafeGet that we simply delegate the details to the VARCHAR type and the UPC constructor.
-I imagine that you'll end up doing very similar things in your implementation.
+I imagine that you\'ll end up doing very similar things in your implementation.

 With our UserType in place, we now need to let Hibernate know that UPC instances should use the new UPCType class to perform the actual CRUD operation.
-If you're using the JPA / Hibernate annotation library, this is kind of annoying.
-You need to the use @TypeDef annotation but you don't want to repeat this everywhere.
+If you\'re using the JPA / Hibernate annotation library, this is kind of annoying.
+You need to the use @TypeDef annotation but you don\'t want to repeat this everywhere.
 Fortunately, you can avoid repeating the TypeDef everywhere if you [annotate the package][java-package-annotate].
-Unfortunately, you'll need to annotate the package.
+Unfortunately, you\'ll need to annotate the package.

-To annotate the package, you'll need to create a file called package-info.java in the package you want to annotate.
+To annotate the package, you\'ll need to create a file called package-info.java in the package you want to annotate.
 Within the package-info.java file you can annotate the package declaration.